Topic: Business Planning

-Calling all Photographers just setting up their business: So you’re ready to take your photography business to the next level?
+Calling all Photographers just setting up business: So you’re ready to take your photography business to the next level?
 You’re ready to start your photography business?!

 This is such an exciting time.
 We are happy for you and we want you to be educated and equipped to establish your business on the right legal and business footing.
 We know sometimes legal and business topics can seem daunting, but don’t look away.
 Take your time and work through the articles here and in part two.
 It will be time well spent!
 Consider it an investment of time that will likely save you money and help you make good business and legal decisions from the very beginning!

 Here are the first 7 articles in this series for photographers just setting up their business: